Warranwood suburb profile

 Warranwood demographics

-The suburb's housing landscape is predominantly characterized by homeownership, with a significant 37.9% of properties owned outright and 52.4% owned with a mortgage.
-This high rate of homeownership reflects the stability and long-term commitment of its residents.
-Rental properties are less common, comprising only 9.6% of the housing market, which suggests a strong preference for permanent residency among the community.
+The suburb's housing landscape is predominantly owner-occupied, with a significant 37.9% of properties owned outright and 52.4% owned with a mortgage.
+This high level of home ownership reflects the stability and long-term commitment of its residents.
+Only 9.6% of properties are rented, indicating a strong preference for home ownership in the area.
+The family-centric nature of Warranwood is further highlighted by the fact that 58.9% of households are couple families with children, making it an ideal location for those seeking a supportive community to raise a family.

 Warranwood infrastructure, key developments and investment opportunities